sjp38/linux/for_damon_patches/cv.rst

 We evaluated DAMON's overhead, monitoring quality and usefulness using 25 realistic workloads on my QEMU/KVM based virtual machine.

 DAMON is lightweight.
-It consumes only -0.08% more system memory and up to 1% CPU time.
-It makes target worloads only 0.45% slower.
+It consumes only -0.18% more system memory and up to 1% CPU time.
+It makes target worloads only 0.55% slower.

 DAMON is accurate and useful for memory management optimizations.
-An experimental DAMON-based operation scheme for THP removes 68.22% of THP memory overheads while preserving 51.88% of THP speedup.
-Another experimental DAMON-based 'proactive reclamation' implementation reduced 17.91% of system memory footprint and 71.44% of residential sets while incurring only 1.25% runtime overhead in best case (parsec3/freqmine).
+An experimental DAMON-based operation scheme for THP removes 66.2% of THP memory overheads while preserving 54.78% of THP speedup.
+Another experimental DAMON-based 'proactive reclamation' implementation reduced 88.15% of residentail sets and 22.30% of system memory footprint while incurring only 2.91% runtime overhead in best case (parsec3/freqmine).

 NOTE that the experimentail THP optimization and proactive reclamation are not for production, just only for proof of concepts.